 Simulation details

 To conceptually illustrate the impact of growth rate, we simulated a logistic growth of a fast and a slow growing organism, with growth rate rfast=0.5 and rslow=0.1, respectively, and carrying capacity K = 50.
 At the start of the simulation, the biomass N of both organisms were in equilibrium (N=K).
 To simulate a pulse disturbance, we reduced the biomass N by 40 (i.e. the disturbance strength is 80% of carrying capacity) at the time point tdist=4.
 For calculation of temporal stability, we simulated stochastic disturbance events (positive or negative, i.e. increasing and decreasing N) at random time points, corresponding to environmental stochasticity.
 We used a Gillespie algorithm (Gillespie 1992), with a fixed integration step-width of 0.1.
 We drew event strength from a normal distribution with mean μ = 0, standard deviation σ = 10, and waiting times between disturbance events from an exponential distribution with frequency λ = 0.03 (i.e. Poisson distributed waiting times).
 The slow and fast-growing organisms experienced the same stochastic disturbance regime.

+Stability metrics

+Temporal stability is defined here as the inverse coefficient of variation: mean(N)/std(N)).
+Recovery is defined as the ratio of biomass at the end of the simulation to the carrying capacity: Nend/K. Resilience is measured as the maximum linear slope in biomass between two sampling points.
+Resistance is defined as the ratio of biomass at the first sampling point after the disturbance to carrying capacity: Ndist/K.

 Treatment of the empirical data